CanCLID/ToJyutping/README.md

 The reason for using a filler instead of raising an error is that we want to avoid data-driven errors.
 Strings in the dataset are known, but this is not the case for user input.
 If this is undesirable, you will need to look for `(1,)` in the output list and raise the error yourself.

-Consecutive punctuations of the same type are collapsed into a single element.
+Consecutive punctuations of the same category are collapsed into a single element.
 For example, both `……` and `......` become a single `(2,)`.
 However, this does not applies to the unknown character filler.
 This is because we want to maintain the length of the audio when there are multiple consecutive unknown characters.

 You may supply `puncts_offset` to shift the punctuation IDs by a certain amount.
 For example, to swap the order of syllable IDs and punctuation IDs (i.e. make syllables range from 1 to 87 and punctuations range from 88 to 94):